katebrk/power-bi/README.md

 Hello!
 I'm Kate and this repository is a place to share my Power BI portfolio projects.

 I enjoy creating simple, consistent, and user-friendly reports that follow core data visualization and analysis principles.
-I also aim (and pretty much enjoy) to build a clean and well-structured backend - data models / semantic layer, DAX measures, transfomations.
+I also aim to build a clean and well-structured backend - data models / semantic layer, DAX measures, transfomations.
 Find my reports below!

 ## Report 1: SaaS Business Overview